PlaceOS/docs/tutorial/backend/room-booking-import.md

 ```

-The script below supports redistribution and customisation via the command line options
+The script below supports redistribution and customisation via the command line options.
-however you can also update the defaults and run it without any options
+You can also update the defaults and run it without any options.

 ```ruby